kinow/auto-mhm-test-domains/README.md

 2. Linux
 3. Autosubmit 4.0.98 or greater (e.g. `pip install autosubmit==4.0.98`)
 4. Docker & Singularity 3.11.x or greater for running the container
+5. ImageMagick's `convert` to generate the GIF animation using the PNG files produced by `plot.py`

 For a list of software used, besides `mHM`, see the [`Dockerfile`][dockerfile].